TPB Information Sheet

 - In determining whether a registered tax practitioner is complying with the taxation laws in the conduct of their personal affairs, the TPB will also consider whether any monies owed relate to a liability to the Commonwealth of Australia or to public monies, such as a liability arising from employer obligations.
 The TPB recognises that failing to meet these employer obligations will have a direct impact on taxpayers’ retirement and other benefits.
 While the TPB is concerned about all outstanding personal tax obligations, failure to meet obligations that relate to public monies will be viewed by the TPB more seriously.

 - If a registered tax practitioner fails to comply with taxation laws in the conduct of their personal affairs, the TPB will find that the registered tax practitioner has breached the Code and may impose sanctions for that breach.
-The TPB will then take into account the nature of the outstanding taxation obligations in determining what sanction, if any, to impose on a registered tax practitioner who has found to be in breach of Code Item 2.
+The TPB will then take into account the nature of the outstanding taxation obligations in determining what sanction, if any, to impose on a registered tax practitioner who has been found to be in breach of Code Item 2.
 Such considerations include, but are not limited to:

 - the number of outstanding lodgements